Breadcrumb

 6. Accommodation: Where to Stay?

 New Zealand’s accommodation scene is as diverse as its landscapes.
 From luxury lodges to quirky hotels, there’s something for every budget.
-Much like the experiences above, if I were to list every hotel and lodge I love this blog would never end, so instead I’ll just highlight a few fantastic options for you to consider.
+Much like the experiences above, if I were to list every hotel and lodge I love, this blog would never end, so instead, I’ll just highlight a few fantastic options for you to consider.

 • Luxury lodges & boutique hotels: For a bit of indulgence, treat yourself to one of New Zealand’s luxury lodges, often found in stunning, remote locations.
 Huka Lodge near Taupo or Eichardts Hotel in Queenstown are top choices.
 There are so many boutique hotels in New Zealand that you might be a little overwhelmed with choice, but that's more a good than bad thing in my opinion!